antvis/G6/docs/manual/middle/nodeGroup.en.md

 ### Data Structure

-In data, Node Group are defined as array `group`, and each node data has a property `groupId`.
+In data, Node Group are defined as array `groups`, and each node data has a property `groupId`.

 The `title` for a group can be a string or an object: